naoto0822/gss/README.md

 import "github.com/naoto0822/gss/gss"
 ```

 Construct a new gss client, then use the `Parse` on the client to parse RSS feed.
+`Parse` returned `gss.Feed`.

 ```go
 url := "https://jp.techcrunch.com/feed/"